TheThingsNetwork/workshops/README.md

-# examples
+# The Things Network Examples

-Example node and application implementations for The Things Network
+Example node and application implementations for The Things Network.